Graphics processing unit: 1980s

-The NEC μPD7220 was the first implementation of a personal computer graphics display processor as a single large-scale integration (LSI) integrated circuit chip.
+The 1981 NEC μPD7220 was the first implementation of a personal computer graphics display processor as a single large-scale integration (LSI) integrated circuit chip.
 This enabled the design of low-cost, high-performance video graphics cards such as those from Number Nine Visual Technology.
 It became the best-known GPU until the mid-1980s.
 It was the first fully integrated VLSI (very large-scale integration) metal–oxide–semiconductor (NMOS) graphics display processor for PCs, supported up to 1024×1024 resolution, and laid the foundations for the PC graphics market.
 It was used in a number of graphics cards and was licensed for clones such as the Intel 82720, the first of Intel's graphics processing units.
 The Williams Electronics arcade games Robotron: 2084, Joust, Sinistar, and Bubbles, all released in 1982, contain custom blitter chips for operating on 16-color bitmaps.

+In 1984, Hitachi released the ARTC HD63484, the first major CMOS graphics processor for personal computers.
+The ARTC could display up to 4K resolution when in monochrome mode.
+It was used in a number of graphics cards and terminals during the late 1980s.